deepin-community/python3.12/Doc/library/multiprocessing.rst

    .. method:: terminate()

       Terminate the process.
-On POSIX this is done using the ``SIGTERM`` signal;
+On POSIX this is done using the :py:const:`~signal.SIGTERM` signal;
-      on Windows :c:func:`TerminateProcess` is used.
+      on Windows :c:func:`!TerminateProcess` is used.
 Note that exit handlers and finally clauses, etc., will not be executed.

       Note that descendant processes of the process will *not* be terminated --